About Digital Wallets

 If the user selects the text or email options, a one-time passcode (OTP) is sent to the user's phone number or email address.
 Lithic must have this contact info to pass to the wallet to display a preview (e.g., j*[email protected]) to the end user to select their authentication method.
 There are two ways to share this contact info with Lithic:

-2. Using Tokenization Control to pass the end users’ contact info to Lithic (e.g., email/phone) as part of the Tokenization Decisioning Response.
+2. Using Tokenization Decisioning to pass the end users’ contact info to Lithic (e.g., email/phone) as part of the Tokenization Decisioning Response.

 Digital Wallet Authentication via Text or Email